dnvriend/sbt-sam/README.md

 The AWS Serverless Application Model (AWS SAM) is a model to define serverless applications.
 AWS SAM is natively supported by AWS CloudFormation and defines simplified syntax for expressing serverless resources.
 The specification currently covers APIs, Lambda functions and Amazon DynamoDB tables.

+## AWS CloudFormation
+AWS CloudFormation is a service that manages AWS resources as a single unit.
+CloudFormation uses the following concepts:

+- __Template__: a `template` describes AWS resources and their properties and dependencies and is input for a stack.
+- __Stack__: a stack is a named entity that manages a group of resources and their dependencies as a single unit and takes as input a `template`.

 ## AWS SAM Open Source
 The goal of [AWS SAM](https://github.com/awslabs/serverless-application-model) is to define a standard application model for serverless applications.